CeejayTheAnalyst/InsuranceClaims/README.md

 1. **Data Preprocessing**: Utilize Pandas for preprocessing and initial Exploratory Data Analysis (EDA) to clean and prepare the healthcare claims data for analysis.

 2. **Data Analysis with Spark SQL and PySpark**: Leverage Spark SQL and PySpark for advanced analysis of the preprocessed data, enabling scalable and efficient processing of large datasets.

-3. **Anomaly Detection Algorithms**: Apply anomaly detection algorithms to identify patterns indicative of medication abuse, splitting claims, member abuse, and other anomalies within the healthcare claims data.

-4. **Visualization and Reporting**: Present the findings in an intuitive and visually appealing manner using charts, graphs, and summary reports to facilitate decision-making by stakeholders.

 ## Business Impact